giloop/3D-printings/README.md

 It is then simple to automate the calls to Openscad for each firstname in a Python script that:
 * create a STL file for each firstname (in a Python list) by calling openscad.
 I struggled a bit to have firstname encoded in UTF-8 so I had to choose specific imports,
-* Create N openscad scripts that assemble the firstnames in grids of STL files, 12 files per grid :
+* Create N openscad scripts that gathers the firstnames in grids of STL files, 12 files per grid :
   * Assemblage-1.scad, Assemblage-2.scad, ...
 * export the generated script to STL files with Openscad ready for 3D printing.